ShutongLi/dsc180_COVID_misinformation/README.md

 ## Overview

-Our goal currently is to construct a proper data ingestion pipeline, which will properly rehydrate a set of Tweet ID's obtained from the [Panacea Lab at Georgia State University](http://www.panacealab.org/covid19/).
-This dataset will then be loaded as a Pandas DataFrame for later analysis.
+Our goal explore the ways and extent to which misinformation is spread throughout social media platforms, specifically Twitter.
+Our scope will be limited to the current COVID-19 pandemic, and data will be obtained from the [Panacea Lab at Georgia State University](http://www.panacealab.org/covid19/).

 ## Contents